Summer-16/CSGO-VMPanel/README.md

 ## CS-GO server (gamesServer)
 - Sourcemod    : 1.9 or higher

-## Panel Features Dev Version (Changelogs)
+## Panel Features 1.9 (Changelogs)
 - Various UI fixes.
 - Sourceban page steam profile data fetch tool fixed.
-- Fixed an error in user dashboard where renew button don't work if 10/10 slots are sold.
+- Fixed an error in the user dashboard where the renew button doesn't work if 10/10 slots are sold.
-- Added Feature to hide admin login form from public display;
+- Added Feature to hide admin login form from the public display;
 - Added Feature to enable discord notifications for VIP sales.
-- Updated MySQL client library from mysql to mysql2 in panelServer application for better compatibility with MySQL 8.x servers (Mainly new authentication method)
+- Updated MySQL client library from MySQL to mysql2 in panelServer application for better compatibility with MySQL 8.x servers (Mainly new authentication method)

-## Panel Features v1.8 (Changelogs)
-- Some fixes and improvements
-- New setting option added to enable disable VIP listing on a public dashboard
-- Sourceban integration (You can add Bans and Comm Bans)
+- Updated Bundle buy functions with various checks to detect pre-own VIP to update the VIP
 - Code Optimizations and Performance improvements
 - Plugin Updated Following features added:
-    -Optimized database connection
-    -Added a Command to check VIP Subscription status -Added Alert about expiring VIP Subscription
-    -Added an Admin command to add VIP through Console -Commands updated for better nomenclature (!vipRefresh, !vipStatus, !addVip) .
-    -Note, Commands are case sensitive and the status command will not work for old entries, it will work for entries made with v1.8 and higher.
+    -Added types of VIP expiry alert (you can choose between Menu alert and Chat alert)

-## Panel Features v1.7
+## Panel Features v1.8
 - Add VIP or Admin to servers.
 - While adding VIP subscription days are entered and once subscription days finished panel will automatically delete that VIP and remove it from the CSGO server too.
 - You can also manually delete the VIP and Admins from the panel.